Entrepreneurship is a tricky business. It is a journey filled with rewards, failures, and uncertainties alike.

 The network effect is a phenomenon where an increased number of participants increases the value of a good or service.
 For example, a social media product or an event.

 Marginal cost refers to the cost incurred in producing one more unit of a product or service.

-And, scale economies is the per-unit cost reduction when you increase the production.
+And, scale economies are the per-unit cost reduction when you increase production.
 In simple words, the more you produce the product, the cheaper it gets.

-If your business model takes into account all these three factors, you have a greater edge over others, especially if you have a technology product.
+If your business model considers all these three factors, you have a greater edge over others, especially if you have a technology product.

 If you don’t have a technology product, you can still figure out how you can take advantage of network effects, marginal costs, and scale economies in your business.

 “Anything that has zero marginal costs of production obviously has scale economies, and things that have zero marginal costs of reproduction very often tend to have network effects, because it doesn’t cost you anything more to stamp out the thing.
 So then you can just create little hooks for users to add value to each other.”

 Pick the right people to work with

 Entrepreneurship can sometimes become extremely lonely.
 Partnerships are critical and often necessary for any business – whether it’s your co-founder or your employees.